Mark Shimada

 Přečtěte si více

-English phrasal verb practice with "pass on" and "pass out"
+English phrasal verb practice with "roll in" and "roll out"

-Mrs. Clark organized a health fair at school, teaching students about healthy eating and hydration.
-They passed out flyers and water bottles, sharing important health tips.
-This story helps practice phrasal verbs like "pass out" and "pass on," making English easier to understand and use in daily life.
+At the annual bake sale, a new bakery rolls out fresh breads and pastries, while donations for the animal shelter roll in.
+This story helps practice phrasal verbs like "roll in" and "roll out," making English easier to understand and use in daily conversations.
 Listen to the story on Latudio’s YouTube channel, practice answering the questions using the phrasal verbs.

 Anglická frázová slovesa